mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.1/index.md

 -   For customers deploying in a multi-cluster environment (Enterprise): Ensure you have configured [Kaptain to authenticate with a Management Cluster][dex].

--   For DKP 2.x, ensure the following applications are enabled in Kommander:
+-   Ensure the following applications are enabled in Kommander:

     1. Use the existing Kommander configuration file, or initialize the default one: